MicrosoftEdge/WebView2Feedback/specs/Workers.md

 [uuid(4e07e562-8db7-5815-907b-6d89a253a974), object, pointer_default(unique)]
 interface ICoreWebView2ServiceWorkerManager : IUnknown {
-  /// Adds an event handler for the `ServiceWorkerRegistered` event.
-  ///
   /// A ServiceWorker is a specific type of worker that takes a JavaScript file
   /// that can control the web-page/site that it is associated with,
   /// intercepting and modifying navigation and resource requests, and caching